ellsimm/webs2022spring/README.md

 # Project 3: Website Portfolio

+EDIT THIS TO INCLUDE INTRO TO AND PURPOSE OF PAGE AND GOALS

 Your task in this unit is to **build a multi-page website using basic html and css files** — as opposed to a site manager like WordPress or Wix — **along with any media assets you wish to embed.** (Any JavaScript or animation you want to add for interactivity is welcome, but above and beyond expectations.)
 In assigning this, I have two main goals for you:

 1. to learn how to manage a composite project made up of multiple interlinking files, and